laaksomavrick/devblog/content/blog/speed-up-npm-workspace-docker-multistage-builds-for-lambda/index.md

 show the fix

-Installing a new dependency still required rerunning `npm ci`, meaning it took a moment.
+Installing a new dependency still required rerunning `npm ci`, meaning it took a second (or thirty of them more often).
 However, modifying code in `common`, which happened much more frequently while undergoing our dev feedback cycle, did not trigger `npm ci` anymore.
 So, we could author and deploy code changes to a development environment much more quickly: